ember-intl/ember-intl/tests/dummy/app/pods/docs/cookbook/migration-4-0-to-5-0/template.md

 ## **Breaking Change**

+### Node runtime

+We now support down to Node 10, dropping support for Node 8

 ### **Polyfilling**

 This addon no longer provides polyfills "out of the box."
 The reasoning, along with the current browser requirements, can be found in the {{docs-link 'Runtime Requirements' 'docs.getting-started.runtime-requirements'}} section.